Back to District of Columbia

 Credentialing

-The process by which a healthcare provider is verified and approved to provide services.
+The process of checking if a healthcare provider is licensed, certified, and qualified to provide care.

 Managed Care Organization (MCO)